michaeljennings/feed/README.md

 }
 ```

-Or you there is a helper method.
+Or you there is a `feed` helper method.

 ```php
 $feed = feed();
 ```

-Or if you want to use a facade you can register it in the aliases array in `config/app.php`.
+Or if you want to use the facade you can register it in the aliases array in `config/app.php`.

 ```php
 'aliases' => [